Penny is one of the nicest people I know.

 2. The fight ends with you

-Rather than hoping your teenager will back down or be convinced, you must stop the fight.
+Rather than hoping your teenager will back down or be convinced in the middle of an argument, you must stop the fight.
 If not, things will easily escalate3 into a coercive cycle.

 Whenever your teen refuses to listen or starts arguing, take a moment to think.